The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 What Are the 14 Eight-Thousanders?

 The 14 eight-thousanders are the fourteen independent mountain summits on earth that exceed 8,000 meters in elevation.
-All fourteen are located in Asia, distributed across the Himalaya and Karakoram mountain ranges.
-Eight lie wholly or partly in Nepal, five are in Pakistan’s Karakoram, one stands entirely in Tibet (China), and several straddle international borders between Nepal, China, India, and Pakistan.
+Generally, all fourteen are located in Asia, distributed across the Himalaya and Karakoram mountain ranges.
+Specifically, eight lie wholly or partly in Nepal, five are in Pakistan’s Karakoram, one stands entirely in Tibet (China), and several straddle international borders between Nepal, China, India, and Pakistan.

 The term “eight-thousander” emerged in the mid-20th century as climbers began methodically ticking off these highest summits.
 Before 1950, not a single eight-thousander had been climbed.
 The first — Annapurna I, summited by Maurice Herzog’s French expedition in 1950 — opened a 14-year sprint to claim the remaining peaks, ending with Shishapangma’s first ascent in 1964.
 Since then, the 14 Peaks have become the premier collection in world mountaineering, comparable to the Seven Summits but representing a dramatically higher level of technical and physiological difficulty.